 ____________________________________________

-___________________ _________________________________

-INSERT TABLE 7-1, 7-2, AND FIGURE 1 ABOUT HERE

-_______________________________________________________

-Looking first at the Table 7-1 for 2002, there are three parallel positive partial mediators which are significant, political firm embeddedness (effect = 0.085), bank loan (effect = 0.131), and family support (effect = 0.012).
-Among the three parallel partial mediators, the mediating effect of political firm embeddedness is very prominent because the effect proportions relative to total parallel mediation effect is 37.28%, its mediation effect is second only to bank loan.
-However, political person embeddedness no longer plays the same role as the political firm embeddedness in this case.
-It suggests that the mediating effect of political firm embeddedness is still very important, even in the context of three parallel partial mediators play a common mediating role in the relationship between gender and firm performance.
+Looking first at the results for 2002 (Table 7-1), three parallel positive partial mediators are significant: political firm embeddedness (effect = 0.085), bank loan (effect = 0.131), and family support (effect = 0.012).
+Among the three parallel partial mediators, the mediating effect of firm political embeddedness is very prominent, with an effect proportion relative to the total parallel mediation effect of 37.28%.
+Thus, the mediation effect of firm political embeddedness is second only to that of bank loan.
+However, in this case, personal political embeddedness no longer plays the same role as firm political embeddedness.
+This suggests that the mediating effect of firm political embeddedness remains very important, even in the context of three parallel partial mediators that play a common mediating role in the relationship between gender and firm performance.

-In figure 1, the conceptual model for 2002 shows that male entrepreneurs have higher political firm embeddedness and receive more bank loan than females (a1 = 0.090, a2 = 0.652), higher political firm embeddedness and more bank loans support are subsequently related to more firm performance (b1 = 0.941, b2 = 0.201).
-However, unlike the other two variables, although family support also positively mediates (a3 × b3 = 0.012 > 0), female owners receive family support (a3 = -0.065), but more financial support from family reduce the firm profits (b3 = -0.190).
-These results suggest that female entrepreneurs are more likely than male to access to family support and less likely to have access to political firm embeddedness and bank loan even if three parallel partial mediators play the same positive mediating role.
-More important, political firm embeddedness is better for firm performance than bank loan (b1 > b2).
+The conceptual model for 2002 (Figure 1) shows that male entrepreneurs have higher firm political embeddedness and receive more bank loans than their female counterparts (a1 = 0.090, a2 = 0.652).
+Higher firm political embeddedness and more support in the form of bank loans are subsequently related to better firm performance (b1 = 0.941, b2 = 0.201).
+Although family support positively mediates (a3 × b3 = 0.012 > 0) and female business owners receive family support (a3 = -0.065), more financial support from the family reduces firm profits (b3 = -0.190).
+These results suggest that female entrepreneurs are more likely than their male counterparts to access family support and less likely to have access to firm political embeddedness and bank loans, even though the three parallel partial mediators play the same positive mediating role.
+More importantly, firm political embeddedness is better for performance than bank loans (b1 > b2).

-The results presented in the Table 7-2 for 2014 reveal that there are still three parallel positive partial mediators which are significant in 2014, while in addition to political firm embeddedness (effect = 0.140) and bank loan (effect = 0.288) as in 2002, the other mediator is political person embeddedness (effect = 0.071).
-Family support which shows significant mediation in 2002 turned to be insignificant in 2014.
-The mediating effect of political embeddedness is much higher in 2014 than in 2002 because in 2014 the combined proportions of political firm embeddedness and political person embeddedness relative to the total parallel mediation effect is 42.28%.
-It should be noted that the strongest mediator in both years is the variable bank loan.
-The mediating effect of political firm embeddedness (its proportion relative to total effect = 17.7% in 2014) is very prominent within the political embeddedness variables, where it is far greater than that of political person embeddedness (its proportion relative to total effect = 8.96%).
+The results for 2014 (Table 7-2) show that three parallel positive partial mediators remain significant; in addition to firm political embeddedness (effect = 0.140) and bank loan (effect = 0.288), as in 2002, the other mediator is personal political embeddedness (effect = 0.071).
+Family support, which was significant in 2002, was insignificant in 2014.
+The mediating effect of political embeddedness was much higher in 2014 than in 2002 because in 2014 the combined proportion of firm political embeddedness and personal political embeddedness relative to the total parallel mediation effect was 42.28%.
+It should be noted that the strongest mediator in both years was the bank loan variable.
+The mediating effect of firm political embeddedness in 2014 (proportion relative to the total effect = 17.7%) is very prominent within the political embeddedness variables, much more than personal political embeddedness (proportion relative to the total effect = 8.96%).